kristianlm/sodec/README.md

   [Manchester Encoded]: http://en.wikipedia.org/wiki/Manchester_encoding
   [aplay]:http://en.wikipedia.org/wiki/Aplay

-A test-project for making a serial connection from my [AVR] to my PC using a simple [Manchester Encoded] signal variant.
+A test-project for making a 1-pin serial connection from my [AVR] to my PC using a simple [Manchester Encoded] signal variant.

-My setup involves signal from a digital-out [AVR]-pin into a sound-card's line-in.
-I haven't gotten it to work on anything faster than 60 bps.
+The setup involves signal from a digital-out [AVR]-pin into a sound-card's line-in.

 Since it's 1-pin, it is also possible to transmit the signal wirelessly using IR diodes or by using a speaker and a mic.